 MicroBooNE was one project I’d heard of at Cryodet ll and here it was again, a short-baseline experiment tracking neutrinos via Argon.
 Muons, apparently, come to rest and decay into Michel electrons, and the programme is set up to distinguish between electron-like or photon-like events.

 I put my hand up during question time, having vindicated my presence at the conference earlier with a question to Francesco about 5D (which he’d referred to in his talk a few times) and Kaluza-Klein maths, which deduces that the equation relating 5th dimensional mechanics to gravity is exactly the same equation Maxwell came up with to define electromagnetism.
-Right now, however, I was about to shoot myself in the foot with my own red herring.
+Right now, however, I was about to shoot myself in the foot.

 “If muon and electron neutrino collisions produce protons, doesn’t that mean they are producing quarks, and therefore lending themselves to some back-engineering?”
 Engrossed by the Powerpoint imagery, I thought that if neutrinos decay into protons, which are made of quarks, this was likely to uncover some kind of mystery of universal origins at a simple stroke of reversed logic.

 Everyone, including Joseph, stared at me blankly.